aradhana14nov/Wordpress-Helm-Chart/tutorials/bitnami-helm-chart-installation.md

     path: "/bitnami/mariadb"
 EOF
 ```

-Execute below command to create mariadb PV :
+Execute below command to create mariadb PersistentVolume :

 ```
 kubectl create -f  mariadbpv.yaml
 ```

-- Define the PersistentVolume for wordpress-pv where the wordpress site data to be stored.
+Step 4: Define the PersistentVolume for wordpress-pv where the wordpress site data to be stored.
 The hostPath tells the mysql directory is in /data location

 ```
 cat <<'EOF' > wordpresspv.yaml